Medieval

 DWARKA (JAMNAGAR): The recovery of structural remains of medieval

-age by underwater wing of Archaeological Survey of India (ASI) off
+age by underwater wing of Archaeological Survey of India (ASI)

-the coast of this pilgrim town has once again raised hopes of the
+the coast of this pilgrim town has once again raised hopes of

 discovery of Lord Krishna's legendary city of Dwarka that is